benbalter/benbalter.github.com/about.md

 An aspiring attorney, a coder, and an all around geek, Ben’s triple-threat skill set bridges three distinct disciplines: a formal <a href="http://ben.balter.com/category/law/">legal</a> education and commitment to advocating on behalf of others, a deep-seeded understanding of the intricacies of today’s <a href="http://ben.balter.com/category/business/">business</a> decisions, and a life-long passion for <a href="http://ben.balter.com/category/technology/">technology</a>‘s ability to shape how we interact with one another.
 When not working or in class, he enjoys tackling otherwise-impossible challenges to sharing information using nothing more than duct tape and occasionally a pack of bubblegum.

-After graduation, Ben hopes to find an avenue to explore his dual passion for law and technology in the nation’s capital.
+After graduation in May, Ben hopes to find an avenue to explore his dual passion for law and technology in the nation’s capital.

 Feel free to e-mail me at [Ben@Balter.com][8] or you can find me on these social networks: